Quantum sensing of a quantum field: Interactions of an atom with a source of coherent radiation

 \section{Interactions of an atom with a source of coherent radiation}

 As we have seen, regardless of the amplitude of the coherent field, the model where a single mode interacts with the atom is very different from an atom interacting with a classical field of unknown amplitude.
-A natural generalization that we now consider is the interaction of the atom with a \emph{source} of coherent radiation.
+A natural generalization that often better describes the driving of an atom by a harmonic field (as e.g. emitted by a laser) is its interaction with a \emph{source} of coherent radiation.
 We discuss this situation in the context of a simple collision model, where the atom sequentially interacts with a series of coherent modes $\ket{\alpha}$ with unknown amplitude, and the interaction is again described by the resonant Jaynes-Cummings model.